BilalMern/react/5 Lets get hooked/README.md

 button onClick = {()=>{...}}

 REACT HOOKS: also known as utility functions.
+Which maintains the state of the component. and its scope is inside that component.
 To create react super power variables we use hooks. the hooks in the end of the day is simple js functions which is given to us by react its a prebuilt, the only thing is that function comes with super powers.
                  There are two very important hooks:
 -useState()
           Used to give us superpowerfull state   Variable in react.
 To use it we have first to import it from react and we always import it as a named import.
-As we know react hooks are js functions so we have to call it as same as js function when we call it it will give us a state variable and we recieve that variable in array for example: let [listOfCards] =useState(); // This is how we create a state variable
+As we know react hooks are js functions so we have to call it as same as js function when we call it it will give us a state variable and we recieve that variable in array for example: let [listOfCards] =useState(); // This is how we create a state variable, as we know hooks are just a normal javaScript functions so by calling it hook will give us a state variable which we have to collect in array i.e, let [listOfCards] =useState();

 Difference between normal and state variable:
   Normal variable: